rsimenok/RSSliderView/README.md

-# RS_SliderView
+# RSSliderView
-RS_SliderView is a simple control for IOS based on UIView Class.
+RSSliderView is a simple control for IOS based on UIView Class.

 Here a preview: